What is the best way to negotiate a settlement with a debt collector?

 - Decide on the total amount you are willing to pay to settle the entire debt.
 This could be a lump sum or a number of payments.
 Don’t pay more than you can afford.

 The statute of limitations is the period when you can be sued.
 Most statutes of limitations fall in the three to six years range, although in some jurisdictions they may extend for longer.
 In some states, a partial payment can restart the statute of limitations on a debt.
 It can also restart the time period for how long the negative information continues on your credit report.
 If the statute of limitations is close to expiring, a debt collector may be willing to negotiate with you on more favorable terms.
 If the statute of limitations has passed, then your defense to the lawsuit could stop the creditor or debt collector from obtaining a judgment.
-You may want to ask an attorney about the statute of limitations on your debt.
-To find an attorney in your state, click here.
+You may want to find an attorney in your state to ask about the statute of limitations on your debt.
 Low income consumers may qualify for free legal help.

-Step 3: Negotiate with the debt collector using your proposed repayment plan.
+Negotiate with the debt collector using your proposed repayment plan

 - Explain your plan.
 When you talk to the debt collector, explain your financial situation.
 You may have more room to negotiate with a debt collector than you did with the original creditor.
 It can also help to work through a credit counselor or attorney.